operator-playground-io/MariaDB-Operator-Playground-tile/cover.md

 - Create an instance of MariaDB Operator and verify status of pods and services.
 - Access MariaDB Instance and create database tables in MariaDB.
 - Schedule backup of MariaDB at regular intervals.
-- Enable Monitoring services on MariaDB Server using Prometheus and Grafana Operator.
 - Cleanup the Operator resources.